Children’s Concussion Clinic specializes in individualized concussion care

 The pediatric concussion clinic is part of Children’s neuroscience program that includes specialists in neurosurgery, neurology, neuropsychology, rehabilitation and other departments that care for brain and spine issues.

 Learn to recognize the symptoms of a concussion.

 No two kids are alike.
 Neither are concussions

-The best treatment for concussion is rest — something kids aren’t always good at.
-But we’re here to help every step of the way.
-We’ll give you lots of information about concussions and their treatment.
-And we’ll help you talk with your child about why rest is so critical in the days after a concussion, and why it’s super important for kids to be honest about symptoms.
+The best treatment for concussion is a few days of rest followed by quiet, light activity.
+We’re here to help you talk with your child about why rest is so critical in the days just after a concussion, and why it’s important for kids to be honest about their symptoms.

-We’ll also provide you with a modified activity schedule to share with your child’s teachers and coaches, to keep them in the loop about your child’s condition.
+We’ll give you a modified activity schedule to share with your child’s teachers and coaches to help you keep them in the loop about your child’s condition.
 Then we’ll continue to follow your child until he or she has made a full recovery.
 Excellent concussion care is the best way to help prevent complications from a concussion — and to reduce the risk for further injury.

 Safety is our specialty